Why is this important?

 If you are interested in Social HomeBuy, you should contact your landlord to find out if they are taking part in the scheme and whether or not you are eligible.
 It is up to each local authority and housing association to decide whether or not it will take part in the scheme.

-Help to Buy: equity loan is another shared equity scheme for first time buyers and existing homeowners who want to move.
+Help to Buy: equity loan is a shared equity scheme for first time buyers and existing homeowners who want to move.

 The scheme applies to new build homes with a maximum value of £600,000.